Call of Duty: Call of Duty: Black Ops 4

 Call of Duty: Black Ops 4 is the fifteenth main installment in the series.
 It was developed by Treyarch and published by Activision.
 The game was released on October 12, 2018.
-It was the first featured Call of Duty game to forgo a single-player campaign game mode, focusing only at the multiplayer aspect of the game.
+It was the first featured Call of Duty game to forgo a single-player campaign game mode, focusing only on the multiplayer aspect of the game.
 The game also introduced an entirely new battle royale game mode, called Blackout, in addition to multiplayer and zombies co-op mode.

 Call of Duty: Black Ops Cold War

 Call of Duty: Black Ops Cold War is the seventeenth main installment in the series.
-It was developed by Treyarch and Raven Software,and published by Activision.
+It was developed by Treyarch and Raven Software, and published by Activision.
 The game was released on November 13, 2020.
 Set during the 1980s and focusing on Soviet and American espionage during the Cold War, the game is chronologically set between Call of Duty: Black Ops and Black Ops II.

+Call of Duty: Black Ops 6

+Call of Duty: Black Ops 6 is the 21st major work in the series.
+It was developed by Treyarch and Raven Software and released by Activision on October 25, 2024.

+Call of Duty: Black Ops 7

+Call of Duty: Black Ops 7 is the 22nd major work in the series.
+It was developed by Treyarch and Raven Software and published by Activision.
+It was first revealed through a teaser trailer on June 8, 2025 and was released on November 14, 2025.